-As of February 29, 2024, USCF is not aware of any five percent (5%) holder of the shares of USCI.
-Also, as of such date, USCF owns 5 shares of USCI, and none of the directors or executive officers of USCF own any shares of USCI, and neither SummerHaven nor any of its principals own shares of USCI.
+As of February 28, 2025, USCF is not aware of any five percent (5%) holder of the shares of USCI.
+Also, as of such date, none of the directors or executive officers of USCF own any shares of USCI, and neither SummerHaven nor any of its principals own shares of USCI.
+USCF owned five shares of USCI as of February 28, 2025.